New Haven Friends Meeting

 You are Welcome Here

 We believe that every person is loved by Divine Spirit.
-There are Quakers of all ages, religious backgrounds, race, education, sexual orientation, gender identities, and classes.
+Our Quaker community includes people of all ages, religious backgrounds, race, education, sexual orientation, gender identities, and classes.

 - To listen to God;